-This lesson may be announced before hand, for it may create curiosity and be an attendance builder.
+This lesson may be announced beforehand, for it may create curiosity and be an attendance builder.
 The lesson is putting an egg into a quart milk bottle without breaking the egg.
-The egg is boiled hard, a fact which you do not announce beforehand.
+The egg is hard boiled, a fact that you do not announce beforehand.
 But, even a hard-boiled egg will not go into the bottle without breaking.
 The children are asked just how it may be done, and they are forced to acknowledge that it is impossible.
 It would take a miracle.